-- In order to guarantee compliance with the principle of equal treatment in relation to persons with disabilities, reasonable accommodation shall be provided within the areas set out in Article 3. - 2.
-For the purpose of paragraph 1, reasonable accommodation means necessary and appropriate modification and adjustments not imposing a disproportionate burden, where needed in a particular case, to accommodate the needs of a person with a disability so as to allow that person access on an equal basis with others to the specific social protection measure, educational activity, good or service concerned. - 3.
+- 2. For the purpose of paragraph 1, reasonable accommodation means necessary and appropriate modification and adjustments25 not imposing a disproportionate burden, where needed in a particular case, to accommodate the needs of a person with a disability so as to allow that person access on an equal basis with others to the specific social protection measure, educational activity, good or service concerned. - 3.
 In the provision of housing, paragraphs 1 and 2 shall not require the provider to make structural alterations to the premises or to pay for them.
-In accordance with national law and practice, a provider shall accept such alterations if they are funded otherwise and do not impose a disproportionate burden of some other kind.
+In accordance with national law and practice, a provider shall accept such alterations if they are funded otherwise and do not impose a disproportionate burden of some other kind.26 - 4.(new) This Article shall not apply27 where Union law provides for detailed standards or specifications on reasonable accommodation in respect of particular goods or services.